MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

   ![](hello-ios-quickstart-images/image27new.png "Press Start")

   > [!NOTE]
-  > At present, due to a requirement from Apple, it may be necessary to have a a development certificate or *signing identity* to build you code for device or simulator.
+  > At present, due to a requirement from Apple, it may be necessary to have a development certificate or *signing identity* to build you code for device or simulator.
 Follow the steps in the [Device Provisioning guide](~/ios/get-started/installation/device-provisioning/manual-provisioning.md) to set this up.

 28. This will launch the application inside the iOS Simulator: